YaroValentine/rangiffler/README.md

 Recommended Node.js - 18.13.0 (LTS)

-# Running Rangiffler locally в IDE:
+# Running Rangiffler locally in IDE:

 #### 1. Go to the Client directory.